olgapombo/olgapombo.github.io/research/projects.md

 #### Other scientific meetings

-* Member of the organizing committee for the “First National Encounter of Philosophy Teachers, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1978.
+* Member of the organizing committee for the **First National Encounter of Philosophy Teachers**, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1978.
-* Member of the organizing committee for the “Second National Encounter of Philosophy Teachers, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1979.
+* Member of the organizing committee for the **Second National Encounter of Philosophy Teachers**, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1979.
-* Member of the organizing committee for the “Third National Encounter of Philosophy Teachers, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1980.
+* Member of the organizing committee for the **Third National Encounter of Philosophy Teachers**, put forward by the “Portuguese Society of Philosophy (SPF)”, held at Calouste Gulbenkian Foundation, 1980.
-* Member of the organizing committee of the conference “A Problemática das Licenciaturas em Ensino”, held at Rectorship of the University of Lisbon, 19-20, February, 1987.
+* Member of the organizing committee of the conference **A Problemática das Licenciaturas em Ensino**, held at Rectorship of the University of Lisbon, 19-20, February, 1987.
-* Member of the organizing commitee of the workshop Investigação e Ensino, held at FCUL, 20 February 1987.
+* Member of the organizing commitee of the workshop **Investigação e Ensino**, held at FCUL, 20 February 1987.
 * Member of the organizing committee of the “Segundo Encontro Filosofia em Contextos Não-Filosóficos”, held at FCUL, June 1987.
-* Coordinator of the “Interdisciplinary Seminar on Bachelard”, held at FCUL, May 1988.
+* Coordinator of the **Interdisciplinary Seminar on Bachelard**, held at FCUL, May 1988.
-* Organizer with Teresa Levy and Henrique Guimaraes of the “1st Forum on Interdisciplinarity Experiences”, held at Marquês de Pombal High School, January 1991.
+* Organizer with Teresa Levy and Henrique Guimaraes of the **1st Forum on Interdisciplinarity Experiences**, held at Marquês de Pombal High School, January 1991.
 * Organizer with Teresa Levy and Henrique Guimaraes of the workshop “Interdisciplinarity and Environmental Education”, put forward by the Department of Education, held at FCUL, March 1991.
 * Organizer with Teresa Levy and Henrique Guimaraes of the workshop O que é a Interdisciplinaridade?,  held at FCUL, March 1991.
 * Organizer with Teresa Levy and Henrique Guimaraes of the “2nd Forum on Interdisciplinarity Experiences”, held at Marquês de Pombal High School, July 1991.